$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 The algorithm proceeds like a dynamic programming algorithm, computing $N(q^\alpha)$ and $S(q^\alpha)$ for every state $q^\alpha$ in $\nAun$ in a breadth-first search ordering.
 We first compute $N(q^0),S(q^0)$ for all states $q^0$ at layer $0$.
 Then, given $\bigcup_{\beta=0}^{\alpha-1} \bigcup_{p \in Q} \{N(p^\beta),S(p^\beta)\}$, we compute $N(q^\alpha),S(q^\alpha)$ for each vertex $q^\alpha$.
 So the value $N(q^\alpha)$ and the set $S(q^\alpha)$ are computed layer by layer.
 The final estimate for $|\nL(F^n)|$ is $N(F^n)$.
 We summarize this algorithmic template in Algorithm \ref{fig:FPRAStemplate}.

-The approach to proving the correctness of our algorithm is as follows: we prove the correctness of our estimates layer by layer.
-Namely at a given layer $\alpha$, we assume that (C1),(C2) holds for all layers $\beta < \alpha$.
-In fact, our induction hypothesis will use a slightly stronger version of (C2) (introduced in the next section), which states that the samples in our set $S(q^\alpha)$ satisfy good concentration properties.
-Next, we will use these two facts to show that (C1) holds at layer $\alpha$ deterministically (with probability $1$).
-This step is explained Section~\ref{subsec:sets}, where we show how to compute the estimate $N(q^\alpha)$ given the estimates $N(q^\beta)$ and sets $S(q^\beta)$ for all $\beta < \alpha$.
-This implements step $(2a)$ of the template shown in Algorithm \ref{fig:FPRAStemplate}.
-Next, given $N(q^\alpha)$ and the prior estimates and sample sets $N(q^\beta)$, $S(q^\beta)$, we demonstrate in Section~\ref{subsec:sampling} how to generate a uniform sample from the set $\nL(q^\alpha)$, demonstrating now that $(C2)$ holds for layer $\alpha$.
-In particular, again, we will show that the stronger property used as an induction hypothesis holds for the sets $S(q^\alpha)$ wil exponentially large probability.
-Iteratively union bounding this failure probability over all layers, we will obtain our final estimate at the layer $n$, as well as the ability to obtain uniform samples from $\nL(F^\alpha)$, which will complete the proof.
+\review{ For the rest of this section, we show how to instantiate the template of our algorithm.
+For a layer~$\alpha$, we show in Section~\ref{subsec:sets} how to compute the estimate $N(q^\alpha)$ given estimates $N(q^\beta)$ and sets $S(q^\beta)$ for all $\beta < \alpha$.
+In fact, for this we need to assume a strong condition (introduced in the next section), which states that the samples in our set $S(q^\alpha)$ satisfy good concentration properties.
+Next, given $N(q^\alpha)$ and the prior estimates $N(q^\beta)$ and sets $S(q^\beta)$, we demonstrate in Section~\ref{subsec:sampling} how to generate a uniform sample from the set $\nL(q^\alpha)$, proving how to compute $S(q^\alpha)$.
+In particular, again, we will show that the strong condition used as an induction hypothesis holds for the sets $S(q^\alpha)$ with exponentially large probability over $\kc$ (Section~\ref{subsec:bounding}).
+In the last section we put all pieces together and show the correctness of the algorithm. }